stat545ubc-2024/assignment-b2-andreawongkoo/README.md

 #> 5     9     1       0     0     0     0
 ```

-This ensures that the result is still grouped by Month, which might be
-useful if you plan to perform additional operations on the summarized
+This ensures that the result is still grouped by `Month`, which might be useful if you plan to perform additional operations on the summarized data.

-data.
+There are also other possible actions available for handling grouping detailed in the function documentation, including: `"drop_last"`, “`drop"`, and `"rowwise"`.
+See the [countmissing.R file](https://github.com/stat545ubc-2024/assignment-b2-andreawongkoo/tree/b5d61e016d58da9863756bf89600c5edad3cd071/R) for more details.